xmik/kitchen-terraform/examples/detailed/README.md

 ### Provisioner

-The provisioner is configured to use a [variables file] to provide some of the variables required by the example module.
+The provisioner is configured to run 4 concurrent operations and to use a [variables file] to provide some of the variables required by the example module.

 [variable file]: test/fixtures/credentials.tfvars